Lattice 3-polytopes with few lattice points: A structure theorem for 3 -polytopes of size five

-We assume $P$ to be of signature $(4,1)$ or $(3,1)$, since polytopes of other signatures are of width one by Theorem~\ref{thm:width1}.
-In this case:

 \begin{theorem} Let $P$ be a lattice $3$-polytope of size $5$ and signature $(4,1)$ or $(3,1)$.
 Let $T$ be the empty lattice tetrahedron of largest volume $q\ge1$ contained in $P$.
 Then there exists an affine integer functional taking values $1,1,0,0$ in $T$, and $h \in \{-1,-2\}$ in the fifth point.
+Moreover, in the case of signature $(4,1)$, having $h=-2$ is equivalent to having a volume vector of the form $(-4q,q,q,q,q)$ (that is, the interior point is the centroid of the other four). \end{theorem}